matanyall/Pyarcade/README.md

 ## Overview
 PyArcade is an arcade full of a variety of games.
 These games range from simple guessing games to strategical games.
 Currently, PyArcade is only playable through command line.
-Online version coming soon.
+Online version is a work in progress.
+Currently, you are only able to create an account and login.

 ## Setup
 ### Required Software